Sara Money, My Banking App Stopped Working and My Money Is at Risk

 A few weeks ago, I wrote about government websites in Cameroon that promise digital services but deliver frustration instead.
 The pattern was clear: poor design, broken features, and no regard for the user.

-I have been using Sara Money, Afriland First Bank’s mobile banking app, for a while.
-It was convenient.
-I could check my balance, send money, and track my transactions without going to a branch.
+Afriland First Bank, one of the largest banks in Cameroon, offers Sara Money as its mobile banking app.
+Sara Money was convenient.
+As a user, I could check my balance, send money, and track my transactions without going to a physical office.
 Then, a few months ago, things started breaking.

 At first, it was small annoyances.
 Then features I relied on simply stopped working.
-And finally, I discovered something that genuinely shocked me: the app’s security is so weak that anyone with access to my unlocked phone could empty my account without knowing my password.
+And finally, I discovered something that genuinely shocked me: someone with access to my unlocked phone could empty my account without knowing my password.

 My Personal Experience: A Timeline of Frustration